Blog General

 How Are App Icon Badges Used?

-Although app icon badges are a ubiquitous part of the mobile user experience, they’re best used under specific circumstances and by certain types of apps.
+Although app icon badges are ubiquitous in the mobile user experience, they’re best used under specific circumstances and by certain types of apps.
+Here’s how different types of apps leverage this tool to drive user engagement in a non-intrusive way:

-Think of badges as a tool to indicate something your user actively wants to stay informed about, like how many emails they’ve received, how many friends have tried to hit them up on Snapchat, or whether some noob just beat their high score.
+In short, think of badges as a tool to indicate something your user actively wants to stay informed about, like if their favorite podcaster uploaded a new YouTube video or whether someone just beat their high score.

 Ways App Icon Badges Drive Customer Engagement

 App icon badges are subtler than push notifications or audible notifications.
-Because they’re delivered silently and don’t appear until users decide to check their phones, users tend to find them useful rather than distracting.
+They’re delivered silently and don’t appear until users decide to check their phones, so users tend to find them helpful rather than distracting.

 1. We Can’t Resist Notifications

-Neuroscience research has shown that information is a reward for the human brain.* We’re driven by curiosity, and that may explain why we can’t resist finding out what a new notification on our smartphone is all about.
-To us, that red dot on our app icon may be as irresistible as a red laser pointer dot is to a cat.
+Neuroscientific research has shown that information is a reward for the human brain.* We’re driven by curiosity, which may explain why we can’t resist checking to see what a new notification is about.
+That red dot on our app icon is as irresistible to us as a red laser pointer dot is to a cat.

 But curious though we may be, there is such a thing as too many notifications.
 Our data science team discovered that 28% of consumers will uninstall an app if they receive too many notifications or ads.